University technology transfer offices: History

 The history of technology transfer is intimately linked with the history of the science policy of the United States.
 The foundation for modern American science policy laid way out in Vannevar Bush's letter in response to President Roosevelt's query about whether the US should maintain the high level of research funding it had been pouring into the Office of Scientific Research and Development, which had coordinated large private-public partnership research projects as part of the war effort, including the Manhattan Project.
 Bush's answer was Science - the Endless Frontier.
 In that letter, Bush advocated that the US should continue to fund basic research at high levels, arguing that while the US no longer had a geographic frontier, extending the boundaries of science would allow the creation of new technologies, which in turn would spur new industries, create jobs, generate wealth, and maintain US power.
 As the US worked out its approach to funding science in the 1950s, Congress decided that the federal government should maintain ownership of patents on inventions funded by the federal government.

 Federal research funding drove the growth of the research university.
 Many universities in the early 20th century did not engage in patenting and licensing, since the government owned most inventions, and out of fear of interfering with their missions of supporting the growth of knowledge and objective inquiry.
 Prior to the postwar period, universities relied mostly on external patent management organizations such as the Research Corporation, while few set up their own research foundations that were independent from but affiliated to the university.
 Some universities, such as Stanford University and the University of Wisconsin, had active licensing programs of their own.
-There was a shift in universities' approaches to technology transfer between 1970-1980.
+There was a shift in universities' approaches to technology transfer between 1970 and 1980.
 During this period, universities began taking commercialization efforts into their own hands and setting up TTOs.

 The Bayh–Dole Act of 1980 led many US universities to set up tech transfer offices.
 The Act was created to try to spur the stagnant US economy of the 1970s, harking back to Vannevar Bush's vision of the role of federal research funding in the US economy.
 The Act decentralized ownership of inventions funded with federal grants, allowing universities that received federal grant funding to maintain ownership of such inventions, obligating them to try to patent and license the inventions to US companies, and requiring universities to share license income with inventors.